12 Dimensions of Culture, #2

-The key question in this dimension is, if you build a relationship with somebody at work, do you automatically transfer that relationship to family, or social life, or sports life, or entertainment life?
+The key question in this dimension is, if you build a relationship with somebody at work, do you automatically transfer that relationship to your family, social life, sports life, or entertainment life?

-If you transfer relationships easily from one sphere to another, that would indicate a more universal way of looking at relationships, whereas if you are more situational, you would view relationships in more compartmentalized fashion, and your relationships would be closely related to the context that the relationship formed in.
+If you transfer relationships easily from one sphere to another, that would indicate a more universal way of looking at relationships.
+If you are more situational, you would view relationships in a more compartmentalized fashion, and your relationships would be closely related to the context that the relationship formed in.

-People who are more situational might be very warm and engaging within a particular context, because they see that as a way to get the job done and be successful as a team for that particular project.
-But this might come across as un-genuine to people who have a more universal outlook.
+People who are more situational assume the reason we relate is to get a job or task done.
+They might be very warm and engaging within a particular context, because they see that as a way to get the job done and be successful as a team for that particular project.
+For them, the extent of the relationship is defined by the place or situation in which it was formed.
+Unfortunately, this can come across as un-genuine to people who have a more universal outlook.

 Universal-focused people might say to this, “You are superficial!
 You are not genuine, because when you step out of the context then all of a sudden you’re not as warm as you were when we were on the project together.”

-On the other hand, People who are more Universal in their relationship focus are more cautious about making commitment to a relationship, because for them, a new colleague at work is not just a person they have to relate to in order to get the job done, but someone who they will also need to commit to beyond the workspace.
+On the other hand, People who are more Universal in their relationship focus are more cautious about making a commitment to a relationship.
+For them, a new colleague at work is not just a person they have to relate to in order to get the job done, but someone who they will also need to commit to beyond the workspace.
+They believe relationships do not have place or task-related boundaries.
+They normally transfer relationships from one sphere of life to another without difficulty.
 “Would I want that person to be a friend of the family?
 Would I want to be seen in public outside the work with that person?
-Would I go for a meal with him or her?” – These are the questions that a universal-focused person might asked when weighing the decision to commit themselves to a friendship with a colleague.
+Would I go for a meal with him or her?” – These are the questions that a universal-focused person might ask when weighing the decision to commit themselves to a friendship with a colleague.

 Situational-focused people might say to this, “You’re so cold!
 You’re not warm at all when we meet up for our projects, you don’t make me feel like an included member of the team.”